ranajit-jana/pdsa/backend/backendsetup.md

 ### Setup Virtual Environment
-1. To install the nexessary libraries run `pip install fastapi uvicorn sqlalchemy psycopg2`

-3. Make sure you have virtual environment in your system else run `pip install virtualenv`
+1. Make sure you have virtual environment in your system else run `pip install virtualenv`

-4. Navigate to `backend` folder run `virtualenv venv`
+2. Navigate to `backend` folder run `virtualenv venv`

-5.  activate virtual environment
+2.  activate virtual environment

     For Windows